Nanticoke, Ontario: Summary

 One of Nanticoke's nearby natural landmarks is Peacock Point, which is composed of modest working class houses.
 One of the closest communities to Nanticoke is Jarvis, which is only 11.4 km to the north.
 There are plenty of streams, valleys, and Lake Erie within a short driving distance of Nanticoke.
 Selkirk Provincial Park is approximately 11 km away and is the closest provincial park to Nanticoke.

 Nanticoke is also home to an active port, located at 42.785764°N 80.078015°W.

 History

 Once considered to be a bustling farming and fishing community, and inhabited since the late 18th century, Nanticoke adapted itself to the Industrial Revolution and became a desired spot for heavy industry to move in through the decades.

+The Battle of Nanticoke Creek was fought nearby on November 13, 1813.

-In 1974, Nanticoke was incorporated as a city within the Regional Municipality of Haldimand-Norfolk through the amalgamation of the towns of Port Dover and Waterford, the village of Jarvis, and parts of the townships of Rainham, Townsend, Walpole and Woodhouse.
-In 2001, the town and all other municipalities within the region were dissolved and the region was divided into two single-tier municipalities with city-status but called counties.
-What was the city of Nanticoke is now split between Haldimand County (Ward 1) and Norfolk County (Wards 6 and 7).
+In 1974, the towns of Port Dover and Waterford, the village of Jarvis, and parts of the townships of Rainham, Townsend, Walpole and Woodhouse were amalgamated to form the city of Nanticoke.
+In 2001, Nanticoke was divided between Haldimand County and Norfolk County.

 Wind turbines were implemented in this community in November 2013.

+Demographics

+As of the 2001 census, Nanticoke was home to 23,588 individuals over an area of 674.72 square kilometres for a population density of 35 people per square kilometre.
+The median age of the population was 39.9, 39.5 for Men and 40.3 for Women living in 9,748 private dwellings.
+The median household income in 2000 was $58,102.

+Ethnicity

+As of the 2001 census, 410 of the 23,425 citizens of Nanticoke identified as a visible minority.

+Additionally, 650 people identified as Aboriginal.

+Religion

+As of the 2001 census, 18,945 people living in Nanticoke identified as following a Christian religion and 4,080 identified as having no religious affiliation.